Updated: Mar 19

 In 1171, King Dermot died, and Strongbow assumed his place as King of Leinster.
 Prior to this, in 1170, the Anglo-Normans were gaining strongholds in Ireland and subdued the high King Rory O’Connor (King of Connaught).
 After King Dermot’s death, King Rory led forces to weaken the Anglo-Norman conquests and strength by taking back Dublin.
 Strongbow was unable to obtain reinforcements from Henry to subdue Rory.
 The only other alternative for Strongbow was to commence diplomatic relations with Rory.
 Negotiations between Rory and Strongbow failed.
 The result was a surprise attack by the Anglo-Normans on Rory, which forced Rory and his soldiers to break apart (Hayes & Jones, 1990).

 After news of the Anglo-Norman victories under Strongbow in Ireland, Henry wanted to meet with Strongbow.
 Upon Henry’s arrival to Ireland, he took control of Dublin to ensure that Strongbow could not take independent control of Ireland.
 Henry subsequently took control of Waterford and Wexford to ensure easy access between Ireland, England, and Wales (Hayes & Jones, 1990).
 The control of Ireland by Henry was almost seamless and non-violent.
 Almost all the southern kingdoms of Ireland and some in Ulster surrendered to the King of England.
 This surrender was mostly due to the earlier defeat of King Rory (though not a total defeat) by the Anglo-Normans and the lack of an alternative high king in Ireland to either take control or to continue fighting the Anglo-Normans.
-Following this peaceful surrender amongst the Irish to the English, Henry expanded his control over Irish ports and his access to Wales by placing loyalists to him in charge of these important ports (Hayes & Jones, 1990).
+Following this peaceful surrender amongst the Irish to the English, Henry expanded his control over Irish ports and his access to Wales by placing loyalists to Henry in charge of these important ports (Hayes & Jones, 1990).

 In response to increasing discord and disorganization by the Anglo-Normans in Ireland, Henry entered a treaty with Rory (Treaty of Windsor) in 1175.
 The gist of this treaty was to give Henry dominion over the Anglo-Norman controlled areas of Ireland and tributes to Henry by all of Ireland in exchange for recognition that Rory would rule over the Gaelic Irish areas.
 The Treaty was a failure from the beginning.
 Rory did not have the support from the Gaelic people, or their leaders and Henry was not capable of resisting incursions from his own subjects, the Anglo-Normans (Hayes & Jones, 1990).
 In truth, Ireland's many principalities were at odds and there was no chance at this time for recognition of two Irelands: one ruled by the high king and another ruled by the King of England.

 One year after the Treaty of Windsor, Strongbow died.
 Consequently, the Anglo-Normans in Ireland became more loyal to Henry.
 Henry was now able to consolidate more power in Ireland by placing loyalists in charge of the major cities again.
 These cities included Leinster, Dublin, and Ulster.
 In 1177, Henry took the additional step of placing his nine-year-old son, John as Lord of Ireland.
 Henry also gained control of Limerick and Cork.
 As the years went on and as John became of age, he attempted to become King of Ireland, but failed due to maneuverings by the Anglo-Norman lords.
-Other events in Europe also turned Henry’s attention away from Ireland and his earlier ambitions there became less important (Hayes & Jones, 1990).
+Other events in Europe also turned Henry’s attention away from Ireland and his earlier ambitions there became less of a priority (Hayes & Jones, 1990).

 King Henry II of England started the English influence over the principalities and ports of Ireland.
 Early on, he was more interested in his Welsh influence and found an opportunity in Ireland to exile Anglo-Norman subjects away from Wales, so he could exert that influence in Wales.
 As a result, the Anglo-Normans became more powerful in Ireland, which was a threat to the English.
 Alternatively, the Irish remained peaceful over these various takeovers, but the opportunity for more power in Ireland emerged and Henry seized on that.
 As a result of the decreased importance of Ireland to England, Ireland remained quiet throughout the Middle Ages and until the 16th century, when another King Henry exerted his power and influence over the Emerald Isle.